What Is Network Topology? Types, Diagrams, and Benefits

 This network is a mixture of both peer-to-peer & client-server networks.
 It can be either a wired or wireless network.

-- Bus topology, all the nodes are connected with each other with a single common cable
+- In bus topology, all the nodes are connected with each other with a single common cable

 - Ring topology, each device is serially connected in a closed ring pattern with a single cable.

-- Star topology all nodes are connected to a central Hub with separated cables.
+- In Star topology, all nodes are connected to a central Hub with separated cables.

-- Mesh topology each & every network is interconnected with each other.
+- In Mesh topology, each & every network is interconnected with each other.

-- Tree topology each & every node is connected with its parent’s node.
+- In tree topology, each & every node is connected to its parent’s node.

 - A hybrid topology is a combination of two or more different network topologies.

 Network topology is a fundamental aspect of computer networks that determines how data flows between nodes.
 Each type of topology has its advantages and disadvantages, making it crucial for network administrators to select the most suitable topology based on the network’s requirements and size.
 An optimized network topology can result in improved performance, reliability, and ease of maintenance.

 Q: What are the six 6 network topologies?